I used to call this scrambled boiled eggs, and so do many kids in Indian families.

 - When water starts to boil, reduce heat to a low simmer.
 Cook the eggs for six minutes, then immediately remove from the heat, drain, then cover eggs with cold water.
 You may need several changes of cold water to cool the eggs.

-- Once cooled, carefully peel the eggs and set aside.
+- Once cooled, carefully peel the eggs and set them aside.

 - Heat a fry-pan over medium heat.
 Add ghee and once hot enough add the onions and salt.
 Cook, stirring continuously for three minutes, or until the onions start getting golden edges, but are still firm.

-- Increase heat and add tomatoes and green chillies.
-Cook for around three minutes stirring constantly, or until tomatoes soften.
+- Increase heat and add the tomatoes and green chillies.
+Cook for around three minutes stirring constantly, or until the tomatoes soften.

-- Add the boiled eggs and break them into large pieces with the spatula or spoon.
+- Add the boiled eggs and break them into large pieces with a spatula or spoon.
 Cook for two minutes to warm through.